Precious-Metals-Manager/precious-metals-manager-landing-page/_pages/privacypolicy.md

 The currency, which is based on your region, metals, metal content in ozt, product names and dates are sent to our servers only for retrieving data.

 Precious Metals Manager uses your internet connection when fetching spot rates and syncing your data with iCloud.

+## Use of Google Analytics on https://preciousmetalsmanager.com

+This Privacy Policy outlines how https://preciousmetalsmanager.com uses Google Analytics to collect, process, and utilize data from visitors to our website.
+By using our website, you consent to the collection and use of information as described in this policy.

+### Information Collected by Google Analytics

+Google Analytics employs cookies to collect information about visitors to our site, including:

+IP addresses
+Geographic location
+Device and browser information
+Pages visited
+Duration of visit
+Referral source
+Use of Collected Information

+The data collected by Google Analytics helps us understand user behavior, improve our website, and tailor our content to better meet the needs of our visitors.
+We do not merge personally identifiable information with data collected through Google Analytics unless explicitly provided by you.

+### Google Analytics and Third-Party Disclosure

+We may share the information collected by Google Analytics with third parties for the purpose of data analysis, website optimization, and other services related to the operation of our website.
+However, we do not sell, trade, or otherwise transfer this information to outside parties unless required by law.

+### Opting Out of Google Analytics

+You can opt out of Google Analytics tracking by installing the Google Analytics Opt-out Browser Add-on provided by Google.
+This add-on prevents the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing information with Google Analytics about your activity.

+### Your Consent

+By using our website, you consent to the collection and processing of data by Google Analytics in the manner and for the purposes outlined in this Privacy Policy.

 ## Changes to This Privacy Policy